saitaiky/notebook/docs/docs/cloud-computing/aws/development/cloudformation.md

 ## Stack Policy

+> TL;DR - Think Stack Policy as a temperate protection to the resources that going to be affected by a stack update.

 Stack policies help protect critical stack resources from unintentional updates that could cause resources to be interrupted or even replaced.
 A stack policy is a JSON document that describes what update actions can be performed on designated resources.
 Specify a stack policy whenever you create a stack that has critical resources.

-During a stack update, you must explicitly specify the protected resources that you want to update; otherwise, no changes are made to protected resources.
+During **a stack update**, you must explicitly specify the protected resources that you want to update; otherwise, no changes are made to protected resources.

 ```json
 {